rrovy4/group_7_final_project/README.md

 ## Major Questions

 What areas (neighborhoods/districts) in Toronto are prone to fatal and non-fatal collisions?
-- What are the top 5 neighborhood that has the hight number of collisions?
+- What are the top 5 neighborhood that have the highest number of collisions?
 - Who and what was the type of involvement of collisions by age?
 - At what time in the day were the maximum collisions reported?
 - What are the major causes of the collisions and who was the most affected by them?